oliviabedford24/CryptoClustering/README.md

 The primary code is contained in the "Crypto_Clustering.ipynb" file, and my comments and conclusions are contained therein, as well.
 The data set being analyzed is contained in the Resources folder.

 The code in this repository is my original work.
-I obtained assistance and input from Rice University's team of instructors and tutors, but the work itself is mine alone.

-Another day, another slay. :)
+Thank you!